josdem/hugo/content/techtalk/spring/spring_boot_h2.md

 categories = ["techtalk", "code"]
 +++

-In this technical post we will review how to integrate a [H2](https://www.h2database.com/html/main.html) un memory data base in a Spring Webflux application.
+In this technical post we will review how to integrate an [H2](https://www.h2database.com/html/main.html) in memory database in a Spring Webflux application.
 Please read this previous [Spring Webflux Basics](/techtalk/spring/spring_webflux_basics) before conitnue with this information.
 Then, let’s create a new Spring Boot project with Webflux, Lombok, JPA and H2 as dependencies:

 ```bash
 spring init --dependencies=webflux,lombok,jpa,h2 --language=java --build=gradle spring-boot-h2